Stadionul Florea Dumitrache

 Florea Dumitrache Stadium is a multi-use stadium in Bucharest, Romania.
 It is the home ground of Dinamo București (rugby).
 It holds 1,500 people.
 It is named after Dinamo București and Romania legend, Florea Dumitrache (1948–2007).

-This was also the home ground of Victoria București, then being named Victoria Stadium.
+The stadium was inaugurated in 1986, and until January 1990, it was home to Victoria București, the team that represented the communist Securitate, then being named Victoria Stadium.

+When Dinamo II was established, in 2003, the team played its matches at this stadium.

+In the early 2000s, Dinamo’s rugby team has also played its league matches at this stadium.

+Dinamo’s management also wants to modernize the Florea Dumitrache Stadium.